adomokos/Vim-Katas/README.md

 Daily exercises from the book [Practical Vim](https://pragprog.com/book/dnvim/practical-vim).

 It was about 5 years ago when I watched Jim Weirich solving the [Roman Numeral kata](https://vimeo.com/33841375) at an SCNA conference in Chicago.
 I was amazed by how he mastered his editor of choice: Emacs.
-His fingers were flying on the keyboard and he wrangled the code I have rarely seen anybody before that.
+His fingers were flying on the keyboard, and he wrangled the code I have rarely seen anybody before that.

 ![vim-screen](https://github.com/adomokos/climb_that_mountain/blob/master/resources/2016/10/vim_logo.png)